Sensata-Global-Mechanization/Mechanization_Nuget_Github_Packages_UserManual/README.md

 5. **Close the Settings**: Click `OK` to close the settings window.

+6. **Enter GitHub Login Details**: The first time you try to retrieve a package from this source, Visual Studio will prompt you for a `username` and `password`.
+Enter your `GitHub login email` as the `username` and your `personal access token` as the `password`.

-6. Now, Visual Studio is set up to retrieve packages from the GitHub Package source you added.
+7. Now, Visual Studio is set up to retrieve packages from the GitHub Package source you added.
 You can manage and install these packages via the `NuGet Package Manager`.
 To find a specific package and its version:

-7. **Open the NuGet Package Manager**: Navigate to `Project > Manage NuGet Packages...`.
+8. **Open the NuGet Package Manager**: Navigate to `Project > Manage NuGet Packages...`.

-8. **Search for the Package**: In the NuGet Package Manager window, ensure that the `Package source` is set to the source you added.
+9. **Search for the Package**: In the NuGet Package Manager window, ensure that the `Package source` is set to the source you added.
 Enter the name of the package you want in the `Search` field and press Enter.

-9. **Check the Version**: In the search results, click on the desired package.
+10. **Check the Version**: In the search results, click on the desired package.
 In the right panel, you will see details about the package, including its version number.

 ---